openhab/org.openhab.binding.zwave/doc/zwaveme/zmerc2_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-This device is battery operated and turned into deep sleep state most of the time to save battery life time.
+<p&gtThis device is battery operated and turned into deep sleep state most of the time to save battery life time.
 Communication with the device is limited.
 In order to communicate with the device, a static controller C is needed in the network.
 This controller will maintain a mailbox for the battery operated devices and store commands that can not be received during deep sleep state.
-Without such a controller, communication may become impossible and/or the battery life time is significantly decreased.

-This device will wakeup regularly and announce the wakeup state by sending out a so called Wakeup Notification.
+Without such a controller, communication may become impossible and/or the battery life time is significantly decreased.</p&gt <p&gtThis device will wakeup regularly and announce the wakeup state by sending out a so called Wakeup Notification.
 The controller can then empty the mailbox.
 Therefore, the device needs to be configured with the desired wakeup interval and the node ID of the controller.
 If the device was included by a static controller this controller will usually perform all necessary configurations.
-The wakeup interval is a tradeoff between maximal battery life time and the desired responses of the device.

-Pressing the "INCL." button for three times will wake up the device.

-It is possible to set the node ID to 255 to send wakeup notifications as broadcast.
-In this mode device takes more time to go to sleep and drains battery faster, but can notify all it's direct neighbors about a wakeup.
+The wakeup interval is a tradeoff between maximal battery life time and the desired responses of the device.</p&gt <p&gtPressing the "INCL." button for three times will wake up the device.</p&gt <p&gtIt is possible to set the node ID to 255 to send wakeup notifications as broadcast.
+In this mode device takes more time to go to sleep and drains battery faster, but can notify all it's direct neighbors about a wakeup.</p&gt

 ## Channels